 All of the animals in OPA's adoption program live in foster homes!
 This is an extremely important, absolutely life-saving function.
 OPA Fosters must sign a contract, agree to care for the animal, take it to scheduled vet appointments, take it to adoption events, assist with developing "good manners", assist by providing information for bios, attend photo sessions, and last but not least, turn loose when the animal finds a great new family!
 We realize that fostering is a gracious and time-consuming effort on behalf of the homeless, and we will attempt to provide the services you deserve to made it as easy as possible for you to help!
 Read More

-Plan A - $30.00 plus $10.00 for a rabies vaccination if your dog does not have a current rabies vaccination.
+Plan A - $30.00 plus $10.00 for a rabies vaccination (if you cannot show proof your pet is current on Rabies vaccination).
 Rabies vaccinations are required for all spay and neuter surgeries.
 This program is for people on any kind of government assistance, Medicaid or Medicare, Unemployment, Supplemental Security Income Program, EBT Card or WIC, HUD Housing.
 A person will also qualify if they make $40,000 a year or under.
 You must show proof in order to qualify.

-Plan B - $80.00 plus $10.00 for a rabies vaccination.
+Plan B - $80.00 for dogs, $65 for cats, plus $10.00 for a rabies vaccination (if you cannot show proof your pet is current on Rabies vaccination).
 This program is designed to help those individuals who cannot afford regular spay and neuter surgery and who do not qualify for our spay and neuter assistance program ( Plan A ).